e-Contract/commons-eid/README.md

 ## Build

-The project can be build via:
+The project can be built via:

 ```shell
 mvn clean install